chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 {% include img.html src="comp.webp" caption="Based on Internet Archive's comp.* corpus" url="https://archive.org/details/usenet-comp" %}

 "Wide circulation" does describe the situation after OSI's founding.
-Prior to that, usage of the term "open source" had been sporadic, at best.
+Prior to that, usage of the term "open source" seems to have been sporadic, at best.

 ### Print Magazines